-One of the advantages of having a wider overall picture of driver risk is that it helps you to more quickly recognize safe driving behaviors and take action to change at-risk habits.
+One of the advantages of having a wider overall picture of driver risk is that it helps you to more quickly recognise safe driving behaviours and take action to change at-risk habits.

 In particular, telematics data measuring speed, harsh acceleration, braking, cornering and distraction is helpful for gaining insight into how a driver performs on the road.
-It also helps to determine which drivers need further coaching after behind the wheel training.

-The real game changer is how telematics data - and other data - is utilized and what action is subsequently taken to address the issues and opportunities raised by the data.
+It also helps to determine which drivers need further coaching after in-vehicle training.
+The real game changer is how telematics data - and other data - is utilised and what action is subsequently taken to address the issues and opportunities raised by the data.